 Underestimating the capability and power of the equipment you’re using is one of the most common errors that result in accidents.
 Not understanding the cutting tools or using the wrong tool for your project makes it very difficult to carry out safety procedures.

 It won’t matter how safe you are if you are using your table saw saw blade meant for plastics to cut metal.
-Some of our team members had to learn it the hard way, but know what your power tools are used for and how to operate them safely.
+I had to learn it the hard way, but know what your power tools are used for and how to operate them safely.

 2. Always Have an Emergency Contact and Plan